GSM-R is the communications system used as the train radio and for emergency situations.

 Foreign subscribers who are roaming on the Norwegian GSM-R network will have access to the same services as Bane NOR’s subscribers.

 All sections of the Norwegian rail network, including all tunnels, have GSM-R coverage.
 The entire network meets the requirements for coverage in EIRENE SRS.

-General GSM-R functions are normal telephony/data services commonly made available from traditional mobile service and these will create the basis for additional specialized services.
+General GSM-R functions are normal telephony/data services commonly made available by traditional mobile services and these will create the basis for additional specialised services.

 Specific GSM-R functions are services designed especially for railway use.
 Some of the following services are also designed to support dependable and affective communication between the train operator and trains in transit.